 Since 2011, OTS has conducted an observational study of handheld cell phone use every year.
 “This year’s study on the use of handheld cell phones and texting shows a decrease over past years; however, more work needs to be done to target those who were observed to still be breaking the law,” said OTS Director Rhonda Craft.

 Preliminary 2017 data also shows nearly 22,000 drivers were involved in distracted driving collisions in California, a decline from the more than 33,000 drivers involved in distracted driving collisions in 2007, the last full year before the hands-free law went into effect.
+Drivers are being advised to buy dash cams from places like blackboxmycar to ensure that if they do have an accident, there is video evidence of what happened.

 Safety tips for preventing distracted driving: